HomeXLabs/front-end-test/README.md

 In the **Guidelines** section you will see some rules around what you can/cannot use, and what the expectations are for the final product.

-You can view an example of what we'd like you to build (built following the specifications of this test) [here]().

 If you'd like to view more examples, you can view the **References** section down below.

 ## The Setup